dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 ## Using Curl with Client authentication

 When TLS is enabled, `curl` requests to Dgraph will need some specific options to work.
-For example, see the following export:
+For example, see the following export command:

 ```sh
 curl --silent --cacert ./tls/ca.crt https://localhost:8080/admin/export